alexiamhe93/RAMP_method/Dataset/README.md

 2. **Twitter Customer Support** (Thought Vector & Axelbrooke, 2017): This data was downloaded from: https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter (Copyright: CC BY-NC-SA 4.0).

 3. **Wikipedia Talk Pages** (Danescu-Niculescu-Mizil et al., 2012): This data was downloaded using Cornell University's ConvoKit Python package (see: https://convokit.cornell.edu/documentation/wiki.html) (Copyright: CC BY 4.0)

-### Spreadsheet 2 ("IRR_data.csv")

-This comprises of a subset of the dataset used for calculating inter-rater reliability statistics.
-The two csv files can be recombined using the 'Turn_id' column.

-## Zipfile 2 ("Dictionary.zip)

-This zip file also contains two spreadsheets used in a phrase-based dictionary classifier.

-### Spreadsheet 1 ("Misunderstanding_dictionary.csv")

-This spreadsheet contains a list of phrases indicating misunderstandings.

-### Spreadsheet 2 ("Augmenting_dictionary.csv")

-This spreadsheet comprises of synonyms or alternative words to augment the list of phrases in the main dictionary.

 # References: